 Application of the principles of orthopedic rehabilitation.
 Topics will include common orthopedic injuries and dysfunction, assessment and treatment techniques.
 Students will acquire cognitive and psychomotor skills in the treatment of patients with orthopedic dysfunction and amputation.
 Prerequisite: Grade of C+ or higher in PTA 106, PTA 108, PTA 112; and a grade of Pass (P) in PTA 109.
-Three lecture hours and four laboratory hours per week.
+This is a half semester course which includes three lecture hours and four laboratory hours per week.
 A minimum grade of C+ is required.
 3 credits